nleiva/ansible-links/README.md

 - [Governing Self-Service Cloud Provisioning](https://github.com/michaelford85/aws-deploy)
 - [Ansible Service Now example](https://github.com/nleiva/ansible-snow): My workflow example with SNOW that parses data from a Cisco IOS device to create and update an incident.
 - [Instruqt lab](https://play.instruqt.com/embed/redhat/tracks/getting-started-servicenow-automation?token=em_5ktpLJWtzpbqcDyM)
+- [Get started with ServiceNow automation (lab)](https://labs.demoredhat.com/webpages/servicenow): The ServiceNow integration for Ansible Automation Platform is made possible through a certified content collection called servicenow.itsm.
+This collection is made available on Automation Hub on console.redhat.com.
+The environment that is being created for you includes this collection in an execution environment that allows Ansible Automation Platform to execute tasks against a ServiceNow instance

 ### Splunk
 - [Centralize your Automation Logs with Ansible Tower and Splunk Enterprise](https://www.ansible.com/blog/centralize-your-automation-logs-with-ansible-tower-and-splunk-enterprise)